Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

    You can launch the device configurator in Eclipse IDE for ModusToolbox&trade; from the **Tools** section in the IDE Quick panel or in standalone mode from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/device-configurator/device-configurator*.
 In this case, after opening the application, select **File** > **Open** and open the *design.modus* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/config/* folder.

-3. In the PSoC&trade; 4000T kit, the touchpad pins are connected to CAPSENSE&trade; channel (MSCLP 0).
-Therefore, make sure to enable CAPSENSE&trade; channel in the device configurator as shown in **Figure 9**.
+3. In the [PSoC&trade; 4000T Kit](https://www.infineon.com/CY8CKIT-040T), the touchpad pins are connected to CAPSENSE&trade; channel (MSCLP 0).
+Therefore, make sure that you enable CAPSENSE&trade; channel in the Device Configurator, as shown in Figure 9.

    **Figure 9.
 Enable MSCLP channel in device configurator**